“I know who I WAS when I got up this morning, but I think I must have been changed several times since then.”

 There’s Tommy, who goes to St. Mel’s, but I don’t really like him.
 I don’t like Eric, either.
 He’s kind of YECH!
 And there’s Carson, too, who used to go to St. Mel’s.
 He’s weird and queer.
 He’s not just gay.
 He’s actually gay, on top of being weird.

 Some gays are all right.
 I have some of them who are my friends on Facebook and in real life.
 Skip was like that in middle school, although I don’t know what’s happened to him lately.
-He’s actually gay, even though he’s a stud.
+He was actually gay, even though he’s a stud.
 He’s built like the Rock.
 I know he’s gay because he told me back in the day.

 “I’m gay,” he said.
 “I like guys.”
 He lives in Lakewood somewhere anywhere I don’t know where.
 I didn’t accept his friend request.
 I don’t know why, but I backed away from it.
+I play it smart.

 Mr. Rote talked about social media in our religion class one day.
 He was angry about it.
 He’s always mad about something.
+That’s how grown-ups are, always steamed up about something that doesn’t matter.

 “When I was a kid my social network was called outside,” he said.
 “None of you are famous and your fifteen minutes of fame has been going on forever.
 I hope the next Facebook trend is shutting all of you the hell up.”